Why I Will Not be Voting the 2018 Midterm Elections

 “I, on the other hand, who did not vote–who did not even leave the house on election day–am in no way responsible for what these politicians have done and have every right to complain about the mess that you have created.
 That I didn’t have anything to do with.
 So when you’re having one of those swell elections that you like so much… on that day I will be doing essentially the same as you… the only difference is: when I get done masturbating, I’ll have a little something to show for it.”

-None of the candidates in my state stand out to me, and if that Carlin quote has any merit, the ‘lesser of two evils’ argument is shit one.
-Maybe it’s because I’m still a pretentious ignoramus, but they give me no reason to think that they have any original thought that might have remained after that age when most people lose all childish capability (the only line to ‘original thought’), which of course they have to do, as we all do, to get and maintain a ‘job’.
-The letters I received over the weekend show that what has been brewing at least since Trump won in 2016 is growing stronger: public shaming matters more than anything.
+None of the candidates make me 'excited’.
+If that Carlin quote has any merit, the ‘lesser of two evils’ argument is shit one.
+Maybe it’s because I’m still a pretentious ignoramus, but I’ve personally found that none of the candidates have given me any reason to think that they have any original thought, or any capability to unite the country in this trying time.
+The letters I received over the weekend show that what has been brewing at least since Trump won in 2016 is growing stronger:

-In 2016, I voted for Hillary Clinton (speaking of shaming: YOU VOTED FOR HILLARY?!?!?!), and it’s one of the biggest regrets I have.
+In 2016, I voted for Hillary Clinton (speaking of shaming: YOU VOTED FOR HILLARY?!?!?!), and tbh (to-be-honest): it’s one of the biggest regrets I have.
 Not because I’m regretful for ‘participating in the process’, nor even for voting specifically for Hillary per se.
-I regret it because when somebody asks me if I voted in that wildly consequential 2016 presidential election, I have nothing more than a shrug.
-I have nothing more than ‘they were both bad’, and ‘it doesn’t matter, it’s in the past’, but it does matter.
+I regret it because when somebody asks me if I voted in that wildly consequential 2016 presidential election (but not the *Most consequential *TheMost *TheMost *TheMostConsequential), I have nothing more than a shrug.
+I have nothing more than a ‘they were both bad’, or an ‘it doesn’t matter, it’s in the past’, because I only voted because I had to.
+But it does matter.
 In fact, the sheer ugliness of that election would have been more than enough, in my mind, to have sat that one out.
 But that’s not what I did.
-Voting is what matters, not why we should be voting, or who who we’re really voting for, or how to convey my own thoughts to other people in a way that actually gets through.
+Voting is what mattered, not why I voted, or why I voted for who I voted for outside of simplistic accusations, or how I may convey my own thoughts to other people in a way that actually gets them across.

-By not voting, I can actually stand by what I think regarding these issues, rather than cower at my regret, and wallow in my anger for the apparent absolute inability of all generations before mine to understand what Plato got right over 2000 years ago, but which has been misunderstood ever since: not that society needs to be ‘ruled’ by ‘philosopher-kings’, only that politicians and elected leaders need to think like philosophers (what is: creative (open-minded) thought)– which they cannot do when they’re forced to kneel to a mob (as the people in the mob have declared themselves part of a collective before they are individuals (we are all different)).
+By not voting, I can stand by what I think regarding these issues, rather than cower at my regret–or my laziness–or wallow in my anger for the apparent inability of all generations before mine to understand what Plato got right over 2000 years ago, but which has been misunderstood ever since: not that society needs to be ‘ruled’ by ‘philosopher-kings’, only that politicians and elected leaders need to think like philosophers (what is: creative (open-minded) thought)– which they cannot do when they’re forced to kneel to a mob (as the people in the mob have declared themselves part of a collective before they may be individuals (we are all different)).

 And if you don’t know what that means, or if you think it’s irrelevant within the context of these ‘dark’ times, Sherman, I’ll see you Wednesday, staring at me at the end of my driveway.